stuffyoushouldautomate/scira/README.md

 4. **Set the search engine name**:

-   - Enter `Scira` in the "Search engine" field.
+   - Enter `Bulldozer Brain` in the "Search engine" field.

 5. **Set the search engine URL**:

-   - Enter `https://scira.ai?q=%s` in the "URL with %s in place of query" field.
+   - Enter `https://bulldozerbrain.ai?q=%s` in the "URL with %s in place of query" field.

 6. **Set the search engine shortcut**:

-   - Enter `sh` in the "Shortcut" field.
+   - Enter `bb` in the "Shortcut" field.

 7. **Set Default**:
    - Click on the three dots next to the search engine you just added.
    - Select "Make default" from the dropdown menu.

-After completing these steps, you should be able to use Scira as your default search engine in Chrome.
+After completing these steps, you should be able to use Bulldozer Brain as your default search engine in Chrome.

 ### Local development